X120 Primary Education with Foundation BA Undergraduate 2017

 *some programmes require GCSE Math at grade C

 Formal qualifications are not normally required for UK students.
-Evidence of academic qualifications is required for EU and Overseas students.
+Evidence of academic qualifications is required for EU students.
 Recent experience of working/helping in a primary school classroom with Key Stage 1-3 students is essential.
 Experience of working in a UK primary school is desirable.
 For a complete list of subject requirements visit www.durham.ac.uk/foundation.centre

 All students are requested to contact the Foundation Centre for an Information, Advice and Guidance discussion before applying.